Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 Where is Vega in the sky tonight?

 Vega can be observed almost directly overhead during midsummer nights at mid-northern latitudes.
 At other times of the year, it’s still visible at night in the Northern Hemisphere but stays lower above the horizon.
-In the Southern Hemisphere, the star appears low in the northern sky, visible from April to late September.
+In the Southern Hemisphere, the star appears low in the northern sky and is best seen during the local winter months.

 How to find Vega star – the Summer Triangle star